RRoy4/LLM-Controlled-Bot/README.md

 Implement the four-state FSM (`GOAL_SEEK → FIND_CLEAR → MOVE_CLEAR → REALIGN`) that ties detection and direction-finding together into continuous goal-reaching behavior, publishing `Twist` commands every cycle.

-> A second controller, `scripts/pid_controller.py`, asks you to solve the same goal-seeking problem using two independent PID loops (heading and distance) instead of an FSM — useful for comparing control strategies.
+> Once this is working, take a look at `scripts/pid_controller.py` — a complete reference implementation that solves the same goal-seeking problem using two independent PID loops (heading and distance) instead of an FSM.
+Comparing the two is a good way to see how control-strategy choice affects behavior.

 **✅ How to check:**
 ```bash